 Good study skills are essential for good students.
 Since you are all good students, it is assumed you have good study skills.

 Tutors are students who are successful learners.
 They have learned how to learn.
 As a tutor, it is your responsibility to communicate the principles of effective learning to your students.
 A good majority of the students who seek tutoring do not have good study skills.
 If these students took a course on study skills, it would probably cover a broad spectrum of subjects including, time management, memory skills, test taking skills, listening skills, note-taking skills, how to read a textbook, and learning styles.
-There is a wonderful site entitled "LINKS TO A BETTER EDUCATION."
-It contains some excellent links with valuable information for students who wants to improve their study skills.

 Encouraging students to develop good study skills requires you to assess the areas where students need help.
 Usually, students will not be able to accurately identify the areas where they need help.
 For instance, students who are always late for a tutoring appointment might need some TIME MANAGEMENT techniques.
 You might ask them to describe the activities in their average day.